 Cooks would mask the taste of the rancid meats with plenty of herbs and spices.
 Vegetables and meat were usually pickled or salted to preserve the food.
 Ships on long voyages relied on biscuits, dried beans and salted beef to live.

 For drinking, seamen chose beer or ale rather than water.
-Water did not last long on board before it turned slimy with green scum.
-A small amount of alcoholic spirits was sometimes added to a sailor’s water ration to kill the taste of the rancid water.
-This was called grog.
+And, what about grog?
+As water did not last long on board before it turned slimy with green scum, small amount of alcoholic spirits was sometimes added to a sailor’s water ration to kill the taste of the rancid water—this was grog.

 Rum, however, is the drink most associated with pirates as described in the book Treasure Island by Robert Louis Stevenson.
-Rum is a distilled alcoholic beverage made from fermented molasses.
-Because it was inexpensive to produce, it was very popular in the Colonies as well as the Caribbean.
+Rum is a distilled alcoholic beverage made from fermented molasses and inexpensive to produce, thus popular throughout Colonies as well as the Caribbean at the time.

 Boucan is a French word for smoked meat that was slowly cured on a grate over a fire.
 Hunters on the island of Tortuga would dry their meat and sell it to ships captains.
 After a while these hunters became known as boucaniers (“barbecuers”).

 The boucanier or buccaneers soon realized that the Spanish ships they were selling their wares to offered more source of wealth than the money they received for the cured meat.
 So the buccaneers turned pirate and took to the sea, attacking Spanish galleons and ships.
 English authors later used the same word to refer to pirates from the Caribbean area and, hence, “buccaneer” is now synonymous with pirate.